Page Content

 Other didactic training during the residency includes:

 • Surgical basic science program.
 You receive basic science instruction in topics such as wound healing, immunology, infections, and organ system pathophysiology.
-All residents are expected to attend this weekly session held on Monday afternoons before the chief resident conference.
+All residents are expected to attend this weekly session held on Monday afternoons before the Department of Surgery Education Conference.

 • Trauma, critical care, and general surgery.
 Your PGY-1 trauma, critical care, and general surgery rotation includes formal lectures as well as daily informal sessions on any number of topics in trauma and critical care.
 Mayo trauma, critical care, and general surgery staff members (board certified in both critical care and general surgery) actively participate in educating residents and students about all facets of trauma and critical care.

 • Surgical critical care program.
 During PGY-1 and PGY-2, your surgical critical care rotations include daily learning about the fundamentals of critical care management.
 Mayo Clinic has a high volume of tertiary care patients, so you have broad exposure to nearly all aspects of critical care.
-Additional senior-level rotations in cardiothoracic, vascular, pediatric, and general surgery allow residents to mature their intensive care unit skills and care over the ensuing three years.
+Additional senior-level rotations in cardiothoracic, vascular, pediatric, and general surgery allow residents to mature their intensive care skills throughout their training.

 • Advanced Trauma Life Support certification.
-As a PGY-1 resident, you have the opportunity to become certified in the American College of Surgeons' Advanced Trauma Life Support program.
-A recertification course is offered during PGY-3.
+As a PGY-1 resident, you have the opportunity to become certified in the American College of Surgeons' Advanced Trauma Life Support (ATLS) program.
+A recertification course is offered during PGY-3 and residents who are interested can also undergo training to become an ATLS instructor.